ekfiagbedzi/Hangman/README.md

 I completed the program by adding code that will recursively ask the user for an input until the user guesses the word or the numbe rof lives is finished

 ## Bonus
-Added code to visualize a part of the hangman whenever a wrong answer is provided
+Added code to visualize a part of the hangman whenever a wrong answer is provided.
+First the arms, then head, neck torso and legs